-Specifically, I usually arrive at the office in the morning and spend every minute doing all kinds of problem-solving – be it by coding or trying to understand how stuff works; I spend 95% of the time being focused on the Project and the Tasks I’m working on.
+Specifically, I usually arrive at the office in the morning and spend every minute problem-solving – be it by coding or trying to understand how stuff works; I spend 95% of the time being focused on the Project and the Tasks I’m working on.

 9. Which tools do you use at your job?

 This differs from team to team, which makes sense, given the scale of Microsoft.
 Generally speaking, we rely a lot on publicly available tools.
 We use Azure DevOps heavily for everything from code hosting through issue tracking to hosting tons and tons of pipelines.
 We rely a lot on msbuild for anything that requires assembling the stuff.
 We use Azure Monitoring Agent and Azure Data Explorer to deal with telemetry.